Scthe/scthe.github.io/content/blog/2023-12-17-vulkan-resources/vulkan-resources.md

 </Figure>

 Turns out, not all layouts can be set in `VkImageCreateInfo.initialLayout`.
 When you create an image you have to [choose between VK_IMAGE_LAYOUT_UNDEFINED or VK_IMAGE_LAYOUT_PREINITIALIZED](https://vulkan.lunarg.com/doc/view/1.3.261.1/windows/1.3-extensions/vkspec.html#VUID-VkImageCreateInfo-initialLayout-00993).
-In [VkImageLayout docs](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageLayout.html) look for magical statement: "This layout can be used as the initialLayout member of VkImageCreateInfo.".
-You can set different layout right after the image is created.
+In [VkImageLayout docs](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageLayout.html) look for a magical statement: "This layout can be used as the initialLayout member of VkImageCreateInfo.".
+You can set a different layout right after the image is created.

 ### Finishing image allocation

-Now that we understand more about Vulkan images, let's create a run-of-the-mill image that is suitable as RGBA color attachment that can also be sampled in shaders:
+Now that we understand more about Vulkan `VkImage`, let's create a run-of-the-mill image that is suitable as an RGBA color attachment that can also be sampled in shaders:

 ```rust
 let create_info = vk::ImageCreateInfo::builder()